Right Whales at Risk

 Right Whale Slow Zones can occur in waters from Maine through Virginia where right whales are sighted or detected.
 They will last for 15 days after the detection occurs.
 Notifications of these zones will be sent through multiple channels.

-Large vessels will receive notifications through the current right whale notification process— notification emails and U.S.Coast Guard radio announcements.
+Vessels receive notifications through the current right whale notification process—notification emails, in addition to U.S.Coast Guard radio and National Weather Service announcements.

 You can check for Right Whale Slow Zones on our online right whale sightings map.
 You can also download the free Whale Alert app, which will automatically notify you when you enter one of these areas.